Z80-Retro/Z80-Retro-Manual/Z80-RETRO-VDP-BUILD.md

     vdpStatusRegVal = IO_VDPLATCH;
   }
 ```

-This works because the Joystick Buffers have all of their ipnuts pulled up by
+This works because the Joystick Buffers have all of their inputs pulled up by
 10k resistors.
-When the TMS pulls the line low, the reuslt of the bitmask will
+When the TMS pulls the line low, the result of the bit mask
-be 0 and we can _know_ that a vertical sync event has occurred and use this data
+will be 0 and we can _know_ that a vertical sync event has occurred and use
-to time everything in our games.
+this data to time everything in our games.

 Here is an image of the bodge applied.